Featured image: The world of academia is pomp and full of elitism.

 The case for the existence of academic titles per se is unidentifiable.
 They’re unnecessary and their application is seldom relevant in practice.
 You can be a doctor or a professor without the associated title.
-The potential for the individual to attain a qualification itself should be the incentive for achievement.
+Moreover, the potential to attain a qualification should be an incentive by itself.
 This qualification, along with one’s experience, can be boasted appropriately on the CV, where it belongs.

 Insisting that other people unnecessarily address you with an academic title dupes them into accepting an abstraction that they’re inferior and that they probably should unconditionally respect your views.
-But we mustn’t conflate academic achievement with human decency and compassion.
-An academic title demonstrates the successful pursuit of knowledge; it doesn’t make you decent person who applies it for the common good.
+But we mustn’t conflate academic achievement with human decency and compassion—or even wider intelligence.
+An academic title demonstrates the successful pursuit of knowledge in one area; it doesn’t make you a decent person who applies it successfully for common good.

 Celebrate academia but drop the titles

-The use of academic titles is historical, not logical.
+The use of academic titles is historical.
 What we’re accustomed to often isn’t best practice.
 Practice should evolve with the times.

 Socially, using titles prevents us from fully embracing equality.
 Dropping them would challenge prevalent and persistent modes of asserting authority.
 We should promulgate the idea that we all matter; that we should treat all people with decency.
 Without titles we’ll be better able to transfigure human interactions to create mutual consideration of people from the outset.

 The language of academia is elitist.
 At a human level it’s important to celebrate achievement and fully motivate aspirational, talented people.
-However, when motivations stray too far away from the course of public service to quenching more-individually-gratifying desires of self, the ultimate effect is to garner distrust in expert and public bodies.
+However, when motivations stray too far from the course of public service to quenching more-individually-gratifying desires of self, the ultimate effect is to garner distrust in expert and public bodies.
 In times when populism and anti-establishment sentiments are rife it’s vitally important for the so-called academic elite not to do this.
-They will only shelter their motivations from the people their knowledge and skills can aid.
+If they don’t, they will continue to divert their value away from the people their knowledge and skills can aid for personal gain.